-An applicant may be admitted conditionally if he or she does not meet the GPA requirement for full admission, and the Division determines that there are sufficient areas of strength for success in graduate school in comparison to other applicants.
+An applicant may be admitted conditionally if they do not meet the GPA requirement for full admission, and the Division determines that there are sufficient areas of strength for success in graduate school in comparison to other applicants.
 Conditions are placed on admission such as graduate grade point average, performance criteria, or completion of certain courses.
-Conditional students are not eligible for graduate assistantships.
+Conditionally admitted students are not eligible for graduate assistantships.